jan214/jan214.github.io/README.md

 # jan214.github.io

-App to learn drawing of Japanese Hiragana and Kanji (Katakana to come) Signs.
+App to learn drawing of Japanese Hiragana, Katakana and some Kanji Signs.

 Works on Desktop and on Mobile Phones.